Physical Therapy (Professional Program: DPT)

 - a top-notch academic program that is highly ranked by U.S. News & World Report and ranked 6th among public universities

-The Doctor of Physical Therapy at UIC is considered a professional clinical doctorate degree program, not a graduate program.
+The Doctor of Physical Therapy program at UIC is considered a professional clinical doctorate degree program, not a graduate program.
 Applications for this program should be submitted through the Physical Therapist Central Application Service (PTCAS).
-The applications are then forwarded and processed through the Department of Physical Therapy.
-For more information on the DPT program, admission requirements, and the application process, please consult the Department of Physical Therapy website.
+The applications are then forwarded to and processed by the Department of Physical Therapy.
+For additional information on the DPT program, admission requirements, and the application process, please consult the Department of Physical Therapy website.